Office Partition Layout Guide

 Wider Rectangle 2

-Office Partition Layout
+Office Partition Layout - wider rectangular office layout.

 Pros: